 Open Society Foundations selected a cohort of Community Youth Fellows to implement a project of their own design focusing on the health rights at the intersection of the LGBTQIA (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual) and Roma communities, and the multiple layers and forms of discrimination this group faces in healthcare settings.
-As part of the initial orientation organized for this cohort, I co-facilitated a hands-on training on some of the important mindsets and principles to keep in mind as the fellows develop their work and projects, from empathy, to navigating ambiguity, experimentation, and seeking collaboration.
+As part of the initial orientation organized for this cohort, I co-facilitated a hands-on training on some of the important mindsets and principles to keep in mind as the fellows develop their work and projects, from navigating ambiguity, experimentation, and seeking collaboration.

 Understanding behavioral factors to improving job placement and retention in Jordan